 At times, your Nest thermostat may display low battery warnings.
 Once the battery level gets below 3.6V, the appliance will completely disconnect from your home Wi-Fi.

 So, How to Fix Nest Thermostat Low Battery?
-The most significant ways to fix Nest thermostat low battery are by charging the in-built battery, troubleshooting the wire connection between the HVAC system and Nest, and by charging the powering the thermostat by C-type wire adapter.
+The most significant ways to fix the Nest thermostat’s low battery are by charging the in-built battery, troubleshooting the wire connection between the HVAC system and Nest, and charging the thermostat with a C-type wire adapter.